 Australia Exploration

-In Australia Canterbury holds 100% of the Briggs (EPM 19198), Mannersley (EPM 18504) and Fig Tree Hill (EPM 27317) tenements, which are prospective for large scale porphyry copper (± gold, ± molybdenum) mineralisation.
+In Australia Canterbury holds 100% of the Briggs (EPM 19198), Mannersley (EPM 18504) and Fig Tree Hill (EPM 27317) tenements, plus the Don River application (EPM 28588) which are prospective for large scale porphyry copper (± gold, ± molybdenum) mineralisation.
 The Briggs and Mannersley tenements were acquired from Rio Tinto which retains a 1.5% net smelter royalty.
-Canterbury has granted an exclusive Option to African Energy Resources, which has the right to enter an Earn-in and Joint Venture Agreement by funding $0.75m of exploration.
+Alma Metals Limited has agreed to enter an Earn-in and Joint Venture Agreement covering the four tenements by funding up to $15.25m of exploration and assessment activity to earn up to 70% JV interest.

 Canterbury’s Australian Assets:

 A porphyry copper (± molybdenum) system with a 2km surface footprint.
-Canterbury completed a 5 hole, 2069m core drill program in 2019 at the Central Porphyry.
-A subsequent mineral resource study was undertaken and resulted in an Inferred Resource of 142.6Mt at 0.29% Cu (at a 0.2% Cu cut-off).
+Canterbury completed a 5 hole, 2069m core drill program in 2019 at the Central Porphyry which supported a maiden mineral resource estimate of 142.6Mt at 0.29% Cu (at a 0.2% Cu cut-off).
+Multiple follow-up drilling campaigns, funded by Alma Metals under a farm-in agreement, have expanded the Inferred Mineral Resource to 415Mt at 0.25% cu, 31ppm Mo, plus additional Exploration Targets of 480Mt to 880Mt at 0.20% to 0.30% Cu, 25 to 40ppm Mo.
+Core drilling of the deposit continues ahead of a Scoping Study in 2H 2024.

 Another large porphyry copper (± molybdenum ± gold) system, albeit representing a more discrete target.
 Gold mineralisation appears to be hosted by calc-silicate peripheral skarns and intrusive breccias surrounding a central copper and molybdenum mineralised granodiorite stock.